umstek/handpicked/software.md

 ## Office

 1. Microsoft Office: of course.
 (If you can afford it.)
 The Android version is good too, and with sync.
 2. WPS Office: Freeware.
 Lighter.
-Fails to render some unicode fonts such as Sinhala fonts.
+Fails to render some unicode fonts.
 Android version is good too.
 3. Polaris Office: Okay I have 3 office programs in my phone and each of them has some feature that others don't.

 ## Note-taking software/journaling